-Follow the simple meal and workout plans I described above.
+Follow the simple meal and workout plans I described in this article.

 They will give you energy and help regulate your appetite.

-My strength- training plan will keep you moving, give you energy, and often conditions you to eat well.
+My strength-training plans will keep you moving, give you energy, and often condition you to eat well.

 Building muscle and exercise is going to help your appetite, and you will begin to eat well because your body will crave quality food.